Wind tunnels

 more speed—and speed is something we need lots of.
 To test a supersonic

-aeroplane, you need wind speeds about five times faster than a
+airplane, you need wind speeds about five times faster than a

 hurricane.
 And for testing something like the Space Shuttle, you need to blow your wind

 round ten times faster still.
-Some wind.
+Some wind!

 Measuring airflow